 Teamwork: Good interpersonal skills, ability to work collaboratively with colleagues from different national and cultural backgrounds to achieve organizational goals.

-*Planning and Organizing: Develops clear goals that are consistent with agreed strategies; identifies priority activities and assignments; adjusts priorities as required.
+Planning & Organizing: Develops clear goals that are consistent with agreed strategies and identifies priority activities and assignments; adjusts priorities as required.

 The Cover Note must include:

-*Explanation about why you are the most suitable candidate for this specific internship
+- Explanation why you are the best candidate for that specific department(s).

 (COMPANY NAME) Considerations